-Before you make your benefits selections, be sure to spend a few minutes with ALEX to make sure you're in a plan that's right for you and your family.
+Before you make your benefits selections this year, be sure to spend a few minutes with ALEX to make sure you're in a plan that's right for you and your family.
 Getting into the right plan can save you hundreds of dollars per year.

-Talk to ALEX at www.myalex.com/vcu/2023-2024
+Talk to ALEX at https://start.myalex.com/vcu/